Car in prep for painting.

 Gerard Haggerty is a writer who teaches at Brooklyn College, City University of New York.

 His prose has been published in ArtNEWS, Art in America, Arts, and Artweek, among other venues.
-His work has also won the support of the National Endowment for the Arts, the

 National Endowment for the Humanities, and the Ford Foundation